 This course is designed for advanced level students who have successfully completed Pre-AP Math 6 or its equivalent.
 All of eighth and part of seventh grade Texas Essential Knowledge and Skills are compacted to prepare the students for 8th grade Pre-AP Algebra I. Critical thinking and creative problem-solving skills are emphasized.
 This course helps prepare students for the challenges offered by High School Advanced Placement classes through sustained habits necessary for success in college.
-Students will take the 8th Grade STAAR test, and successful completion of this course is a prerequisite for 8th Grade Algebra 1.
-Students in this course will take the 8th Grade Math STAAR test.
+Students in this course will take the 8th Grade STAAR test, and successful completion of this course is a prerequisite for 8th Grade Algebra 1.